 Son in law Nathan C. Stoner built oil pumps in Sistersville, WV for a number of years, and later, after moving with wife Letitia to Robinson, IL, traveled throughout the nation selling oilfield leases.

 Grandson Ira "David" Younkin was mayor of Connellsville, PA, and helped build the city's new airport.
 Grandson Charles Arthur Younkin was co-founder of the National Younkin Homecoming Reunion in 1934 and was editor of the Younkin Family News Bulletin from 1937 to 1941.
 Grandson Warren Dempsey Younkin was wounded with poison gas in World War I, and co-organized the first Harbaugh Reunion in 1926.
 The reunion was held on the old Harbaugh home farm.

 David and Mary are pictured in a lavishly illustrated, 2011 book about their daughter Rosetta who also married a Civil War veteran -- entitled Well At This Time: the Civil War Diaries and Army Convalescence Saga of Farmboy Ephraim Miner.
-The book, authored by the founder of this website, is seen here.
 [More]